 LTB4 is synthesized in the body from arachidonic acid, in response to a variety of inflammatory signals, and primarily acts through two G protein-coupled receptors: BLT1 and BLT2.
 LTB4’s stimulatory effects on white blood cells include chemokinesis, chemotaxis, lysosomal enzyme release, superoxide anion production, adhesion to endothelial cells, C3b receptor expression, CD11b up-regulation, generation of ROS, induction of the IL-2 receptor and IL-2 production.
 LTB4 has also been observed to enhance activation, proliferation and differentiation of human B-lymphocytes, T-lymphocytes, granulocytes, macrophages, monocytes, eosinophils, NK cells and to induce vascular permeability, hyperalgesia, and bronchoconstriction.

 Mode of action

-Coversin and Akari’s LTB4-only development compounds both act through ligand capture, which is a unique mode of action compared to other specific LTB4-targeted drugs which inhibit BLT1, BLT2, or the production of LTB4.
-Coversin captures LTB4 within a cavity, thereby removing it from the area of inflammation, by disrupting the chemical gradient of LTB4 that attracts and activates white blood cells.
+Nomacopan and Akari’s LTB4-only development compounds both act through ligand capture, which is a unique mode of action compared to other specific LTB4-targeted drugs which inhibit BLT1, BLT2, or the production of LTB4.
+Nomacopan captures LTB4 within a cavity, thereby removing it from the area of inflammation, by disrupting the chemical gradient of LTB4 that attracts and activates white blood cells.